Reef butterflyfish: Habitat and biology

 The reef butterflyfish lives on rocky and coral reefs to depths of 60 m.
 Its compressed body means that it can forage by darting in and out of the coral, the small, protractile mouth is a further adaptation to finding food within the coral.
 The mouth is equipped with long and thin teeth which are flattened, and a little recurved at their tips, These are used to scrape and nip at small invertebrates such as polychaetes, shrimps and amphipods.
 It is also reported to feed on the eggs of the sergeant major (Abudefduf saxatilis) It can be quite nimble when feeding, frequently swimming upside down to get to prey hiding in crevices.
 The adults of the reef butterflyfish are most frequently encountered in pairs and may be monogamous and show a strong pair bond.
 Spawning takes place at dusk following a lengthy and energetic courtship involving circling before swimming upwards and releasing the eggs and milt.
 Each female will release 3–4,000 eggs at each spawning.
 The small, transparent, pelagic eggs hatch within 24 hours and initially the larval fish are tiny, translucent and silvery in colour.
 Butterflyfish larvae, along with the scats, are unusual in that they are armoured, bony plates on the head and body form this armour and this is called the tholichthys stage.
 The tholichys stage lasts until the length of the larvae reaches 20 mm when they settle on the substrate at night.
 By the next day they have become juveniles and will hide in crevices until they are large enough to be reasonably secure from predators, emerging into shallow water next to channels or ledges.
 The reef butterflyfish has many predators, mostly larger fish such as snappers, groupers and moray eels, and it normally flees when attacked but if this is not possible they will adopt a defensive posture and face their pursuer with their head lowered and the spines in the dorsal fin fully raised.

 Taxonomy and etymology

 The reef butterflyfish was first formally described in 1860 by the Cuban zoologist Felipe Poey (1799-1891) with the type locality given as Cuba.
-The specific name sedentarius means "sedentary" but its usage is not explained but it is thought that it may be to distinguish this species from the Indo-Pacific species that Alphone Guichenot misidentified this species for c. vagabundus.
+The specific name sedentarius means "sedentary" but its usage is not explained but it is thought that it may be to distinguish this species from the Indo-Pacific species that Alphonse Guichenot misidentified this species for c. vagabundus.
 C. sedentarius is classified in the subgenus Exornator, if the genus Chaetodon is split up, Exornator might become a subgenus of Lepidochaetodon.